v3ceban/nvchad-config/README.md

 My custom config for [NeoVim](https://neovim.io/) with [NvChad](https://nvchad.com/) and some other plugins.

 The purpose of the config is to keep the default NvChad configurations while providing extra features and language support for my personal stack.

-The config can be used as-is and does not require any additional setup or configuration (except for uncommenting some lines in configs/overrides.lua file, as some plugins are not supported by ARM archetictures).
+The config can be used as-is and does not require any additional setup or configuration (except for uncommenting some lines in configs/overrides.lua file, as some Mason plugins are not supported by ARM architectures).

-To install:
+## Installation

 1. [Install NvChad](https://nvchad.com/docs/quickstart/install)
 2. Run: `git clone https://github.com/v3ceban/nvchad-config.git ~/.config/nvim/lua/custom`